INSIDE: Roam the Gnome’s Ultimate List of Disney Tips with Toddlers.

 Our Disney Dining Plan cost worked out to be $65 US per day per day for Ned and I.

 (Jack was ‘free’ and was allowed to eat with us too.)

 The Dining Plan at Disney included a refillable cup we could fill up with hot chocolate each morning at our hotel to kick start our day.

 The meal plan for us included:

-- two snacks (things like a bucket of popcorn, a hot drink, a piece of fruit, or something bakery-style like a muffin or cupcake)
+- Two snacks credits (things like a bucket of popcorn, a hot drink, a piece of fruit, or something bakery-style like a muffin or cupcake)

-We did not pay for a single other bit of food during our six days and never went hungry, leaving our spending dollars for fun things like souvenirs and toys.
+We did not pay for one single other bit of food during our six days and never went hungry, leaving our spending dollars for fun things like souvenirs and toys.